 Waterbird Conservation Group

-We formed in 1984 in response to a severe outbreak of botulism in waterbirds at Thomsons Lake Munster, south of Perth.
-Hundreds of sick and dying birds including pelicans, swans, ducks and wading birds were rescued during the outbreak.
+The Group formed in the summer of 1983/1984 in response to a severe outbreak of botulism in waterbirds at Thomsons Lake Munster, south of Perth.
+Hundreds of sick and dying birds including pelicans, swans, ducks and wading birds were rescued during the outbreak across Perth for many summers to come.
+The Group members took these sick birds home and rehabilitated them for release back to healthy wetlands.
+This was an enormous task and the Group were very successful in the survival of the waterbirds.

 The group’s initial focus was on the rescue and rehabilitation of sick, injured and orphaned waterbirds.
-During the past 15 years the group has moved its attention to addressing the causes of waterbird deaths, such as the loss of wetlands, their degradation, pollution and poor management, rather than the symptoms.
+In the early 1990’s the group moved its attention to addressing the causes of waterbird deaths, such as the loss of wetlands, their degradation, pollution and poor management, rather than the symptoms.

 Perth is home to over 50 species of native waterbirds including ducks, pelicans, herons, egrets, swamphens, swans, grebes, rails, spoonbills and cormorants.

 In addition to lobbying local and state governments to protect the environmental values of all wetlands in Western Australia the Group manages two wetlands in Baldivis.
-The Group has had vesting of two wetlands in Baldivis, east of Rockingham since 1993.
-These wetlands, Folly and Maramanup Pools, are situated along the Peel Main Drain.
+The Group has had vesting of two wetlands in Baldivis, east of Rockingham since 1993 and manage these wetlands for the protection of native vegetation.
+These wetlands, Folly and Maramanup Wetland, are situated along the Peel Main Drain.
 During the winter months their waters eventually end in the Peel Inlet – Harvey Estuary in Mandurah.

-The group is actively restoring these wetlands by fencing, planting native vegetation, weeding, managing access to the wetlands and managing freeway impacts.
+The Group is actively restoring these wetlands by fencing, planting native vegetation, weeding, managing access to the wetlands and managing freeway impacts.
 Members are working down on the wetlands every month.
-Photo: WCG Members and volunteers at Folly Pool with Len Howard Award.

 In 2011 between May and November members and volunteers planted almost 15,000 native seedlings at Folly and Maramanup Pools.
 This was a huge effort and was sponsored by Caring for Our Country Community Acton Grants, Conservation Council of WA grants, Department of Environment and Conservation’s Environmental Community Grants, generous individual sponsorships and supported by City of Rockingham, SERCUL and WaterCorp.